 Once Ben was school age, Heather worked with Ben’s school to make sure he had what he needed to accommodate his height.
 Although the Americans with Disabilities Act ensured a variety of facility adjustments for people with limited physical abilities, such as ramps for wheelchairs, there was not much thought given to what kind of changes should be made for little people.

+For example, washroom needs for small people were neglected.
+It could be possible that at home Heather might have installed a special needs toilet from companies like Practical Bathing to help Ben with toileting.
+But at school it was quite difficult to cope with the situation.
 In fact, some of the ADA adjustments, such as higher toilet seats to support easier transfer for people who use wheelchairs, made doing something as important as going to the bathroom harder for little people.
 Heather requested a lower coat hook so Ben could hang things up.
 And she also made sure that there was a stool available for Ben whenever possible.

 When he was in high school, the school’s physical therapist created a customized cushion for Ben that he could carry between classrooms and that would make sitting in desks made for average stature people easier and more comfortable for him.
 Sitting at a school desk with legs dangling in the air caused Ben’s feet to fall asleep.
 His cushion remedied that situation by allowing for his previously dangling legs to bend.

 When Ben wanted to learn to drive, Heather discovered that he could not do so through the high school’s regular program for insurance and liability reasons.
 So, Heather found a physical rehabilitation facility that allowed for use of the pedal adaptations Ben needed to operate their vehicles.